Saturday, May 17, 2025

 Room: TBD

-Carcinomas arising from the urinary bladder, urethra and prostate are challenging tumors to treat.
+Carcinomas arising from the urinary bladder, urethra, and prostate are challenging tumors to treat.
 Based on their degree of invasiveness and location, surgery is often unsuccessful removing the tumor completely.
-This session highlights the medical management of this cancer in dogs and cats including nonsteroidal anti-inflammatory drugs, conventional chemotherapy and targeted therapies.
+This session highlights the medical management of this cancer in dogs and cats including nonsteroidal anti-inflammatory drugs, conventional chemotherapy, and targeted therapies.
 Interventional procedures, such as urethral and ureteral stenting are also discussed.

 Learning Objectives: